lochungtin/Preply/README.md

 | :--------------------------------------------------: | :-------------------------------------------------: | :--------------------------------------------------------: | :--------------------------------------------------------: |
 | <img src='./img/todos.jpg' width='162' height='351'> | <img src='./img/todo.jpg' width='162' height='351'> | <img src='./img/date_select.jpg' width='162' height='351'> | <img src='./img/time_select.jpg' width='162' height='351'> |

-Simple Todo taking mode with features for sorting, filtering, and more.
+Simple todo taking mode with features for sorting, filtering, and more.

 #### Features

 - Tagging
-  - Allows users to categorize their todos, which can be filtered and sorted
+  - Allows users to categorize their todos, which can be filtered and sorted.
 - Notification Reminders
-  - Ability to schedule notifications to fire before the set time of the task
+  - Ability to schedule notifications to fire before the set time of the task.
 - Recurring Todos
   - Scheduled notifications can be recurring, repeating either daily, weekly, or monthly.